Make-School-Courses/CS-1.1-Object-Oriented-Programming/README.md

 - Add your project github repo link to the trinket code as a comment

-Refer to the assignment schedule below for the due date of each project.
+Refer to the project schedule below for the due date of each project.
 Submissions will be accepted until midnight on the due date.
 Late submissions will not be graded.

 ### Project and Tutorial Resubmission Policy

-After you recieve graded feedback from the TA or instructor for each project and tutorial you have submitted on time you will have a total of 2 days after you recieve your grade to fix any issues and resubmit for final grading.
+If you have submitted your project on time and have recieved at least a 2 on all rubric sections: after you recieve graded feedback from the TA or instructor you will have a total of 2 days after you recieve your grade to fix any issues and resubmit for final grading.

 ### Quiz Policy